Underway replenishment

-Replenishment at sea (RAS) (North Atlantic Treaty Organization/Commonwealth of Nations) or underway replenishment (UNREP) (U.S. Navy) is a method of transferring fuel, munitions, and stores from one ship to another while under way.
+Underway replenishment (UNREP) (U.S. Navy) or replenishment at sea (RAS) (North Atlantic Treaty Organization/Commonwealth of Nations) is a method of transferring fuel, munitions, and stores from one ship to another while under way.
 First developed in the early 20th century, it was used extensively by the United States Navy as a logistics support technique in the Pacific theatre of World War II, permitting U.S. carrier task forces to remain at sea indefinitely.

 History

 Concept

 Prior to underway replenishment, coaling stations were the only way to refuel ships far from home.
 The Royal Navy had an unparalleled global logistics network of coaling stations and the world's largest collier fleet.
 This capability allowed the Navy to project naval power around the world and far from home ports.
 This had two disadvantages: the infrastructure was vulnerable to disruption or attack, and its use introduced a predictable pattern to naval operations that an enemy could exploit.

 Early attempts at refueling and restocking at sea had been made as early as 1870, when HMS Captain of the Channel Squadron was resupplied with coal at a rate of five tons per hour.
 The speed was too slow to be practicable, and calm weather was required to keep the neighbouring ships together.

 Lieutenant Robert Lowry was the first to suggest the use of large-scale underway replenishment techniques in an 1883 paper to the Royal United Services Institute.
 He argued that a successful system would provide a minimum rate of 20 tons per hour while the ships maintain a speed of five knots.
 His proposal was for transfer to be effected through watertight coal carriers suspended from a cable between the two ships.

 Although his concept was rejected by the Admiralty, the advantages of such a system were made apparent to strategists on both sides of the Atlantic.
-Over 20 submissions were made to the RN between 1888 and 1890 alone.
+Over 20 submissions were made to the Royal Navy between 1888 and 1890 alone.